What is lambda in Python

 24

-Before completing this tutorial let’s have a look at few more examples of lambdas.
+Before completing this tutorial let’s have a look at a few more examples of lambdas.

-These examples should give you some more ideas if you want to use lambdas in your Python programs.
+These examples can give you more ideas on how to use lambdas in your Python programs.

 Conclusion

-We went through examples with one or more arguments and we have also seen how a lambda returns a function object (without the need of a return statement).
+We went through examples of lambdas with one or more arguments and we have also seen how a lambda returns a function object (without the need for a return statement).

-Now you know that a lambda is also called an anonymous function because when you define it you don’t bind it to a name.
+Now you know that an alternative name for a lambda is an anonymous function because when you define it you don’t bind it to a name.

-Also, analysing the difference between regular functions and lambda functions in Python has helped us understand better how lambdas works.
+Also, analyzing the difference between regular functions and lambda functions in Python has helped us understand how a lambda works.

-It’s very common to use lambda functions when they are needed only once in your code.
-If you need a function that gets called multiple times in your codebase using regular functions is a better approach to avoid code duplication.
+It’s very common to use lambda functions when you need them only once in your code.
+If you need a function that gets called multiple times in your codebase, using regular functions is a better approach to avoid code duplication.

-Always remember how important is to write clean code, code that anyone can quickly understand in case of bugs that need to be fixed quickly in the future.
+Always remember how important is to write clean code.
+Code that anyone can quickly understand and maintain.

 Now you have a choice between lambdas and regular functions, make the right one! 🙂